 Station House BBQ

-Known for their barbecue in Tampa, Station House also serves up on of the best cuban sandwiches in Tampa Bay.
+Known for its barbecue in Tampa, Station House also serves up one of the best Cuban sandwiches in Tampa Bay.
 Stop by for a quick bite and see just what this North Tampa/Lutz restaurant has to offer.

 Gene Anthony Sandwich Shop